Queen Victoria Village: Queen Victoria Women's Centre

 A Trust was established under the Queen Victoria Women’s Centre Trust Act 1994 to govern the Centre, which acts as a statutory authority consistent with the meaning of ‘public body’ in section 3 of the Financial Management Act 1994.
 The Queen Victoria Women's centre was officially opened in 1997 and refurbished in 2005.
 The Queen Victoria Women’s Centre offers four venue spaces in the beautiful setting in the heritage building.
 The venues hold celebratory events, seminars, workshops, exhibitions, board meetings and smaller gatherings.
 The building is also home to a range of not for profit women’s organisations that offer a range of support and information services to women.
 Each organisation is independently run.

 Offices

-The skyscraper located on the corner of Lonsdale and Russell Streets houses offices of Telstra, GHD, Accenture and Australia Post.
+The skyscraper located at 180 Lonsdale houses offices.

-Sensis also has its offices at QV, in the building at the corner of Lonsdale and Swanston Streets, and the building immediately north of this.
+More offices are housed in the 222 Lonsdale Street building at the corner of Lonsdale and Swanston Streets, and the building immediately north of this.
 These two buildings are linked by two bridges spanning Albert Coates Lane.